-The Preschool Development Grant Birth through Five (PDG B-5) is a new, $250 million, competitive federal grant opportunity authorized under the Every Student Succeeds Act (ESSA) – all 56 states, territories and states were eligible to apply.
+The Preschool Development Grant Birth through Five (PDG B-5) is a new, $250 million, competitive federal grant opportunity authorized under the Every Student Succeeds Act (ESSA) – all 56 states and territories were eligible to apply.

 The new PDG B-5 grants are designed to support improvements to states’ existing early childhood landscape by building upon existing federal, state and local early care and learning investments.
 This grant program offers a unique opportunity for states to consider the full range of programs, services, and funding streams that support children birth through age five and their families.

 Year one of the PDG B-5 is intended to support optimization of existing ECE resources by funding a state level needs assessment and strategic plan.
 The grants focus on three major activities:

 - Maximize parent choice and knowledge about the State’s mixed delivery system of existing programs and providers.